b3ll/Adjustable/README.md

 class MyView: UIView {

     // A slider from `0.0` to `100.0` starting at `20.0` will be created.
-    // Anytime the slider is changed, `invalidateForDebugAdjustable()` is called on the enclosing class.
+    // Anytime the slider is changed, `invalidateForAdjustable()` is called on the enclosing class.
-    @DebugAdjustable(0.0...100.0) var someCustomProperty: Double = 20.0
+    @Adjustable(0.0...100.0) var someCustomProperty: Double = 20.0

     // A slider from `0.0` to `100.0` starting at `20.0` will be created.
     // Anytime the slider is changed, the `valueChanged` block is called with an instance of `self` that you can reference as well as the new value.
-    @DebugAdjustable(0.0...100.0, valueChanged: { enclosingSelf, newValue in
+    @Adjustable(0.0...100.0, valueChanged: { enclosingSelf, newValue in
       // access `self` via `enclosingSelf`
       // do what you want with `newValue
     }) var someOtherCustomProperty: Double = 20.0

-    override func invalidateForDebugAdjustable() {
+    override func invalidateForAdjustable() {
       print("someCustomProperty: \(someCustomProperty)")
       print("someOtherCustomProperty: \(someOtherCustomProperty)")
     }